 In that case, it needs to be replaced or reinstalled.
 Before you decide if repairing or replacing a window is right for you, take a look at your windows.
 Some things that may look bad on windows are easy to repair.
 Chipped paint, for example, is an easy solution.

 You can sand and repaint exterior windows yourself or, if you're not a do-it-yourself person, hire a professional painter.
 Before painting, make sure there are no cracks, holes, or gaps in the window frame.
 This type of damage must be repaired before repainting.
-Repair or replace?
-Repair if the damage is irregular.
+When it comes to deciding whether to repair or replace your windows, there are several factors to consider.